Ottas/CTI-Integration/README.md

 - Deployed Ubuntu server and integrated it with `OpenCTI` and `Splunk` for centralized threat intelligence management.
 - Used `GitHub` to manage code and integrated it into `Docker Compose` (YAML) for automated deployment.
 - Learned to deploy and manage applications using `Docker containers`
+- Connecting and integrating `AlienVault` OTX with security platforms via API.
 - Developed and managed `CTI feeds` for threat intelligence integration.
 - Enhanced critical thinking, problem-solving, and troubleshooting abilities during lab design projects.